Cincinnati Reds

 You could come up with worse family outing ideas than visiting Great American Ball Park with kids.
 Great American is one of the most kid-friendly (and wallet-friendly) ballparks in MLB, and the Reds offer lots of cool deals for fans.

-Here are three great reasons to take the children to a Reds game:
+Here are three great reasons to take the children to a Reds game, after this quick word from our sponsor:

 #1) The Fan Zone.
 The Fan Zone in the right field corner of GABP is a multi-level playground featuring a wiffle ball field, interactive games with prizes, and the Reds Heads Clubhouse for Kids Club members.
 A big slide leads from the upper level to the lower level.
 Often Reds employees will come out and pitch to the kids.